The Don Killuminati: The 7 Day Theory: Recording

-The album was recorded at Can-Am Studios in Tarzana during August 1996.
-During those days, 21 songs were completed with 12 of them making the final track listing.
-The album did not feature the star-studded guest list that All Eyez on Me did.
+The album was recorded at Can-Am Studios in Tarzana during July and August 1996.
+During those weeks, 21 songs were completed with only 12 of them making the final track listing.
+The album’s guest features were also toned down dramatically, as the album did not feature the star-studded guest list that All Eyez on Me did.
 Most of the guest verses are supplied by Shakur's Outlawz rap group.
-The only verse that was not from one of the Outlawz was from Bad Azz, a member of tha Dogg Pound Gangsta Crips, while the album also features vocals from Death Row R&B singer Danny Boy, Aaron Hall, Val Young and multi-platinum R&B duo K-Ci & JoJo.
+The only verse that was not from one of the Outlawz was from Bad Azz, a member of the LBC Crew, while the album also features vocals from Death Row R&B singer Danny Boy, Aaron Hall, Val Young and multi-platinum R&B duo K-Ci & JoJo.
 Credited as Tyrone Wrice, Hurt-M-Badd, a rapper, singer and the lead producer for the album, provided vocals for "Hold Ya Head"'s hook.
-Young Noble of the Outlawz recalled: We had started writing the shit and we was taking long.
-'Pac was like, "Who got something?
-Bad Azz you got something?" and it fit perfect, so it was meant for Bad Azz to be on that song.
+Young Noble of the Outlawz recalled: "We had started writing the shit and we was taking long.
+'Pac was like, 'Who got something?
+Bad Azz you got something?' and it fit perfect, so it was meant for Bad Azz to be on that song.
 We had already been on a million 'Pac songs.
-That was his way of motivating us like, "If y'all ain't ready, then you don't make the song."
+That was his way of motivating us like, 'If y'all ain't ready, then you don't make the song.'"